-Company Formation Switzerland
+Company Formation in Switzerland

-Updated on Monday 14th May 2018
+Updated on Wednesday 04th May 2022

-Rate this article 2 reviews
+Rate this article 3 reviewsbased on

+We are also specialized in offering a registered office in Switzerland for your company.
 The registered office required to open a company in Switzerland may be any address where the Swiss company declares to have its headquarters.
 The registered office will be public.

 This refers both to an initial share capital account needed to open a company in Switzerland, as well as a current bank account after the company is formed.

+Minimum 1 director is compulsory for this company type, and also at least 1 of the directors must be resident in Switzerland.
 Please be aware that the managing director needs to be a Swiss resident.

-entities from the parent company (Swiss companies having the foreign company as shareholder) or extensions of the parent-company in Switzerland.
+These can be set up as separate entities from the parent company (Swiss companies having the foreign company as shareholder) or extensions of the parent-company in Switzerland.